MPI-IS/Grassmann-Averages-PCA/doc/main.md

 Content
 -------
-This library provides a method for computing a PCA in a robust manner, using Grassmann averages.
+This library provides a method for computing a PCA like decomposition using Grassmann averages.
 The method scales particularly well for high dimensional problems.
 The full details can be found in the following article

 > **Grassmann averages for Scalable Robust PCA**, Søren Hauberg, Aasa Feragen and Michael J. Black